mgroves/CMSprinkle/README.md

 - **RoutePrefix**: Determines the URL segment where CMS managed content is accessible.
 - **ContentNotFoundMessage**: Function to generate custom error messages when content is not found.
 Helps in debugging content issues.

+## What about database [whatever]?

+More providers may be added in the future besides Couchbase and SQL Server.

+However, implementing your own provider isn't too difficult:

+0. Check out the [Contributing](#contributing) section below and the [code of conduct](CODE_OF_CONDUCT.md).
+1. Implement `ICMSprinkleDataService`
+2. (Probably) add a ServiceCollection extension (e.g. `AddCMSprinkle[Whatever]`).
+3. If you plan to implement and then contribute a provider, please make sure you open an issue ahead of time
+4. Please consider writing integration tests (using [testcontainers](https://github.com/testcontainers/testcontainers-dotnet), if possible).

 ## Contributing
 Contributions of all shapes and sizes welcome!
 Please see the [Contributing Guide](CONTRIBUTING.md) for guidelines on how to contribute.